dmdhassan/react-video---audio-recorder/readme.md

 ![Audeo](./public/Screenshot%202023-04-08%20at%2009.56.31.png)

 ## License

-This project is open source and available under the [MIT License](./LICENSE).
+This project is available for anyone to use for free.
+Feel free to contact me with any questions or suggestions!